-‘RHOD’ Star Kameron Westcott Celebrates Son’s Birthday With Husband Court Westcott, Shares Instagram Photo
+‘RHOD’ Star Kameron Westcott Celebrates Son’s Birthday With Husband, Court Westcott, Shares Instagram Photo

 Kameron Westcott had a busy week.
-In addition to the premiere of The Real Housewives of Dallas Season 4, the reality star enjoyed family time with her husband, Court Westcott, as they celebrated the sixth birthday of their son Cruise.
+In addition to the premiere of The Real Housewives of Dallas Season 4, the reality star enjoyed family time with her husband, Court Westcott, as they celebrated the sixth birthday of their son, Cruise.

-On September 3, Kameron, Court, and their two kids, including eight-year-old daughter Hilton, ventured to the Family-Fun Escape Rooms and Pirates and Pixie Dust Boutique in Garland, Texas for their youngest’s child’s special day.
+On September 3, Kameron, Court, and their two kids, including 8-year-old daughter Hilton, ventured to the Family-Fun Escape Rooms and Pirates and Pixie Dust Boutique in Garland, Texas, for their youngest’s child’s special day.
 A short time later, Kameron shared a photo of the four of them standing in front of a balloon wall created by Balloon therapy and said that all her son wanted to do for his birthday was visit the Harry Potter and Candy Land escape rooms.

 Although no one else was seen in their photo, Kameron told her fans and followers that she and Court were joined by a few others during what she described as a small gathering.